Portrait miniature: Materials and techniques

 The earliest miniatures were painted on vellum, chicken-skin or cardboard, or by Hilliard and others on the backs of playing cards, and also on very thin vellum closely mounted on to playing cards.

 Vellum or primed calf-skin was considered an easy alternative to copper in the seventeenth century.

 During the 18th century, watercolour on ivory became the standard medium.
-The use of ivory was first adopted in around 1700, during the latter part of the reign of William III.
+The use of ivory was first adopted in around 1700, during the latter part of the British reign of William III.

+Enamel

-Enamel: Portrait miniatures painted on enamel in oil with copper support was a method created in Italy during the 16th century.
-There is debate as to whether this method was attributed to Italian artists or Dutch artists.
+Portrait miniatures painted on enamel in oil on copper support was a method created in Italy during the 16th century.
+There is debate as to whether this method was attributed to Italian or Dutch artists.
 During the 17th, 18th, and 19th centuries, portrait miniature artist used enamel with a copper support in Germany, Portugal, and Spain.
 Many Dutch and German artists adopted copper as a medium further enhancing the images.
 Over time, only elite could afford the copper, forcing artists to stretched vellum, ivory, or paper.
-Dutch and German miniatures were painted in oil, and as a rule these are on copper; and there are portraits in the same medium, and often on the same material, attributed to many of the great Italian artists, notably those of the Bologna school.
-Samuel Cooper is said to have executed a few paintings in oil on copper.
-Beginning in the mid-17th century, many watercolors were conducted with vitreous enamel.
-Jean Petitot 1607–1691 was the greatest worker in this material, and painted his finest portraits in Paris for Louis XIV of France.
+Dutch and German miniatures were painted in oil, and as a rule these are on copper; and there are portraits in the same medium, and often on the same material, attributed to many of the great Italian artists, notably those of the Bolognese school.
+English Samuel Cooper is said to have executed a few paintings in oil on copper.

+Beginning in the mid-17th century, many watercolours were conducted with vitreous enamel.
+Jean Petitot (1607–1691) was the greatest worker in this material, and painted his finest portraits in Paris for King Louis XIV.
 His son succeeded him in the same profession.
 Other artists in enamel were Christian Friedrich Zincke (died 1767) and Johann Melchior Dinglinger.
-Many of these artists were either Frenchmen or Swiss, but most of them visited England and worked there for a while.
+Many of these artists were either French or Swiss, but most of them visited England and worked there for a while.
 The greatest English enamel portrait painter was Henry Bone (1755–1839).
-A great collection of his small enamel reproductions of celebrated paintings is in the British Royal Collection.Enamel stayed a consistent and robust alternative to portrait art miniatures during the 18th and 19th centuries.
+A great collection of his small enamel reproductions of celebrated paintings is in the British Royal Collection.
+Enamel stayed a consistent and robust alternative to portrait art miniatures during the 18th and 19th centuries.

+Mica

-Mica: Mica is a very thin mineral that can be shaved to transparent pieces also known at the time as 'talc'.
+Mica is a very thin mineral that can be shaved to transparent pieces also known at the time as 'talc'.
 The paper thin material could be painted on with oil and placed over the portrait miniature so that the holder of the portrait miniature could dress up the subject or disguise the portrait.